EMIGRATION

 Allisstone, grandson of Annie and William Allisstone, went to live in the

-there.
-At present we have no more information about when he left England, where he settled,
+present we have no more information about when he left England, where he

 (BwB) Blanche Wormall (b. about 1890), a

-their daughter Helen was born in Brockville, Ontario in 1897.
-Helen,
+sometime before their daughter Helen was born in Brockville, Ontario in 1897.

-witnesses.
-Surprisingly, Katie, Alfred and Helen have not been found in the
+one of the witnesses.
+Surprisingly, Katie, Alfred and Helen have not been found

-1901 and 1911 Censuses of Canada, nor have we identified the branch of the
+in the 1901 and 1911 Censuses of Canada, nor have we identified the branch of

 (JnJ) Frank Allisstone

-is not known where they settled and what Frank’s occupation was.
-Their
+known where they settled and what Frank’s occupation was.
+Their descendants are

 (JnJ) Joyce Juler,